nethackscoreboard-org/matter/README.md

 Disables devnull-specific processing even if other conditions are met (ie. it's November and devnull for that year is properly configured).

 **--year=YYYY**
 Together with `--dev` generates devnull pages for given year.
-Year can be either single one like `--year=2015` or colon-delimited list like `--year=2008,2009,2010`.
+Year can be either single one like `--year=2015` or comma-delimited list like `--year=2008,2009,2010`.
 Also, all years that are configured can be generated with `--year=all`.